 How to drink less

-• Measure how much alcohol you’re putting in – as the night goes on, if you’re drinking at home the amount of spirits going into your drink will probably get bigger and bigger, so use a shot glass (or something the same size) to keep it consistent.
+- Measure how much alcohol you’re putting in – if you’re drinking at home the ratio of mixer to spirit will probably lean more towards alcohol the more you drink.
+Try using a shot glass (or something the same size) to keep it consistent.

-• Eat before hand – Another bit of advice we’re pretty sure you’ve heard before.
+- Eat before hand – This one’s a classic.
 Choose high-protein and high-fat foods, like cheese and nuts to keep your blood alcohol content low.

-• Pace yourself – drink more slowly, try not to consume more than one drink an hour.
+- Pace yourself – drink slowly, try not to finish more than one drink an hour.

-• Don’t drink everyday – have days in between when you don’t drink.
-Especially avoid alcohol the day after a big night.
+- Don’t drink everyday – have days in between when you don’t drink.
+Especially avoid alcohol the day after a huge night.

-You can keep track of how much you’re drinking with this app for your phone.
-And you can work out how many units you’ve drunk with this widget:
+You can also keep track of your alcohol consumption with this app for your phone.

-The situation: You’ve been invited over for pre-drinks before you go out or someone’s having a house party.
-Everyone around you is knocking back alcohol like nobody’s business and there’s temptation everywhere – so how do you resist?
+The situation: You’ve been invited to your mate’s for pres or someone’s having a house party.
+Everyone around you is chugging their drinks and there’s peer pressure everywhere – so how do you resist?

 How to abstain: Come prepared with a bottle of fizzy drink or juice to drink instead, and don’t feel like you have to tell anyone there’s no alcohol in it.
 Or if you only want to drink a little, share a bottle of wine or pack of beers with some friends, rather than drinking it all yourself.

 Avoid drinking games, they’re lethal.
-Or slyly drink coke while everyone else lays their secrets bare playing Never Have I Ever.
+Or slyly drink coke and sit back while everyone else exposes themselves playing Never Have I Ever.

-Don’t, whatever you do, drink that suspicious looking cocktail, unless you want to get absolutely rat-arsed.
+Don’t, whatever you do, drink that suspicious looking alcoholic beverage unless you want to get completely smashed.

 If you’re going out clubbing

-The situation: Your mate’s want a big night out; you don’t fancy getting trashed but know they’ll be annoyed if you don’t show up.
-How do you get out of getting drunk without offending your friends or making it a big deal?
+The situation: Your mates want a big night out; you don’t fancy getting sloshed but know they’ll be annoyed if you don’t show up.
+How do you stay sober without offending your friends or making it a big deal?

 How to abstain: Keep your dancing energy up with sugary drinks or snacks like bananas and nuts.
 This is the trick that 25-year-old Ellie uses: “If I’m going clubbing, I get a sugar boost from an energy drink, so I can keep up with the party animals,” she says.
-Mocktails and soft drinks, like lemonade, orange juice, iced tea and tonic water, will also work.
-Add a wedge of lime and ice cubes to make your drink look like it contains alcohol.
+Mocktails and soft drinks, like lemonade, orange juice, and ice tea, will also work.
+You can even add a wedge of lime and ice cubes to make your drink look like it contains alcohol.

-Take time over your drinks so that you can dodge out of rounds.
-If that fails, you can accidentally knock over the drink your friend ‘kindly’ buys for you or ‘lose’ it by putting it down somewhere on your way to the toilet.
+Take time over your drinks so that you can skip rounds.
+If that fails, you can accidentally knock over the drink your friend ‘kindly’ buys for you or ‘lose’ it by putting it down somewhere on your way to the loo.

 If you’re at the work ‘do’

-The situation: Your office has won an award, you need to win over a new client, someone is leaving, it’s been one hell of a week, or your boss just wants to feel popular.
-Free bars or someone else picking up the tab can make it even harder to refuse alcohol, or you may feel pressured to join in on rounds.
+The situation: Your office has won an award, you need to win over a new client, someone is leaving.
+Safe to say it’s either been one hell of a week, or your boss just wants to feel popular.
+Regardless, free bars or someone else picking up the tab can make it even harder to refuse alcohol, or you may feel pressured to join in on rounds.

 If you’re out having work drinks in a more informal or intimate group, try telling the truth.
-Tell people that you just don’t feel like drinking alcohol and firmly say “No” when they pile on the pressure for you to join them in a round of tequila slammers.
-If your willpower is weak you may find it hard at first, but after a while of going out and not drinking you will find it becomes easier to refuse drinks.
+Let your colleagues know that you just don’t feel like drinking alcohol and firmly say “No” if they pile on the pressure for you to join them in a round of tequila slammers.
+It will probably be hard the first dozen times (or maybe a couple of dozen), but after a while you will find it becomes easier to refuse drinks.

 If you’re on a pub crawl